[This blog was originally published in November of 2019 and updated with new content in May of 2021.]

 - We added a health-check under the ‘configuration’ section that will check our application port is up after the deployment.

-The end result is a very simple construct that provides the same result as the traditional Terraform-based template for a fraction of the work: 200 lines of code vs. 30.
+The result is a very simple construct that provides the same result as the traditional Terraform-based template for a fraction of the work: 30 lines of code vs. 200.
 As an added bonus, it includes a built-in health check.

 In summary, the list of 9 tedious configuration tasks we mentioned in the first section of this blog will be entirely automated by Colony.

 The story doesn't end there.
-CloudShell Colony provides a fully managed platform to manage these blueprints "as a service".
+Colony provides a fully-managed platform to manage these blueprints "as a service".
 That means governance, access control policies, multi-tenancy and full environment lifecycle for each stage of the DevOps release, from development to test to production.
-For more information about the Environment as a Service approach and CloudShell Colony's capabilities, read our other blogs on this topic, and sign up for a free trial.
+Taken together, the features available in Colony result in significant cost savings, a dramatic increase in efficiency, and heightened governance over cloud environments compared to using Infrastructure as Code alone.